 First, we’ll look at the number of words for each book in the series.
 The first book, Harry Potter and the Sorcerer’s Stone, has 76,944 words.
 It has fewer words than the other six books, making it the shortest book in the series.
 Since this was the first book, Rowling had more time to edit the book and make the writing more concise.
 Plus, she probably didn’t want to make the first book too long, or the publisher might not have accepted it.
 She was a new author at that point.
 Publishers usually don’t accept long novels from first-time authors.

-In comparison, each of the other six books are longer, likely due to the initial success of the Philosophers's Stone, which within its first two years had sold more than 300,000 copies in the U.K. alone.1 According to Wikipedia, the American version, “Harry Potter and the Sorcerer's Stone” remained on the New York Time’s bestseller list for
+In comparison, each of the other six books are longer, likely due to the initial success of the Philosophers's Stone, which within its first two years had sold more than 300,000 copies in the U.K. alone.
+According to Wikipedia, the American version, “Harry Potter and the Sorcerer's Stone” remained on the New York Time’s bestseller list for “79 consecutive weeks.”

 As you can see, books two through five get progressively longer.
 Harry Potter and the Order of the Phoenix is the longest book in the series.
 Why?
 J.K.
-Rowling did an interview with Harry Potter fan sites, The Leaky Cauldron and Mugglenet, in July 2005.
-One of the things she talked about was how she feels the fifth book is overly long, but challenges
+Rowling did an interview with Harry Potter fan site The Leaky Cauldron and Mugglenet in July 2005.
+One of the things she talked about was how she feels the fifth book is overly long, but challenges “anyone to find the obvious place to cut.”

 The last two books are slightly shorter but still longer than the first books in the series.
 Harry Potter and the Half-Blood Prince is 119.54% longer than the first book.
 The last book in the series, Harry Potter and the Deathly Hallows, is 157.63% longer than the first book.
 In total, all seven Harry Potter books contain 1,084,170 words.
 Those 1,084,170 words take up 6,095 pages.